 6 Tips for Landscaping Around a New Pool

 Your pool is your backyard oasis.
 The right landscaping can transport you away from suburbia and into an island paradise where the sun always shines and the water is crystal clear and inviting.
-When you invest in a new in-ground or aboveground pool, think about the landscaping elements you want to see surrounding your sparkling new investment.
+When you invest in a new pool, think about the landscaping elements you want to see surrounding your sparkling new investment.